strimzi/client-examples/README.md

 To run Jaeger Tracing, you can also use the provided example in [`deployment-tracing-jaeger.yaml`](./java/kafka/deployment-tracing-jaeger.yaml).
 To run Opentelemetry Tracing, you can also use the provided example in [`deployment-tracing-opentelemetry.yaml`](./java/kafka/deployment-tracing-opentelemetry.yaml).

-Jaeger / OpenTracing tracing is supported only in consumers / producers because OpenTracing support for Kafka Streams API is not compatible with latest Kafka version.
+Jaeger / OpenTracing tracing is supported only in consumers / producers because OpenTracing support for Kafka Streams API is not compatible with the latest Kafka versions.